Learn to relieve golf elbow pain and adopt proactive steps to prevent golf-related injury in the future

 We have all heard of it: the dreaded Golfer’s Elbow.

-… or what’s known in the medical community as medial epicondylitis.
+In the medical community golf elbow is known as medial epicondylitis.

 Whatever you want to call it, it’s a common pain that interferes with your golf game and life.
 At times, it can even become so severe that it can make gripping the club extremely difficult and swinging a club nearly impossible.

 Golfer’s elbow is a condition in which the forearm tendons that attach on the bony bump on the inside of your elbow become irritated and painful.
 The condition is related to the repetitive gripping and whipping motion of the wrist that causes the forearm muscles to forcefully contract, creating a tugging action on their tendon attachments.

 Over time, this pulling action weakens the tendons and eventually micro damage occurs.
 Symptoms often include pain, tenderness, and stiffness on the inside of the elbow and upper forearm.
 These symptoms can build up over time or come on suddenly.
 They usually worsen with gripping activities such as the golf swing.

 Typical, conservative treatment such as rest, ice, and compression helps a bit—but never really gets to the root of the problem so that once you resume activity, the problem returns.

 The key to both preventing and treating golfer’s elbow is to take the necessary steps to improve the quality of your forearm function.
 Remember, the forearm muscles are vital to gripping strength and elbow stability.
 Stress from the golf swing alters the structure of these muscles so that they shorten and weaken.
 So, that’s where you must begin.